 Identifying Other Factors

 Improving your mental health can also positively impact physical health by improving sleeping habits, the immune system and lowering pain levels.
 Many people do not know that fatigue and pain are signs of depression.
-Sometimes changing these habits themselves can correct the issues.
+Sometimes changing these habits, themselves can correct the issues.
 Lack of sleep has drastic effects on your physical and mental health.
 By seeking treatment your doctors can figure out if there is a physical component affecting your mental health.
 Symptoms of anxiety and depression can be signs of physiological issues.
 It is wise to make a list of all the symptoms you are experiencing no matter how minute you think it is to present when seeking treatment.

 Decreasing the Impact on Family

-By getting help earlier rather than choosing the wait an see options, you will be able to get back to “normal” quicker.
-Many times when your own mental health is suffering you don’t realize how it impacts your family.
+By getting help earlier rather than choosing the wait and see options, you will be able to get back to “normal” quicker.
+Many times, when your own mental health is suffering you don’t realize how it impacts your family.
 You don’t want to take out your issues on your kids and spouse and they don’t want you to do so either.
 Instead of fear, isolation and shame, there is love, connection and meaning.
 Seeking help can restore hope, which will replace dread and despair for all family members.

-Overall by seeking help or starting treatment, you not only take care of your needs, you are empowering yourself to be the best you!
+Overall, by seeking help or starting treatment, you not only take care of your needs, but you are also empowering yourself to be the best you!
 Rather than waiting to see what happens, seek help immediately.
 Why waste precious moments feeling bad or powerless, when you can take steps today?
 Taking the first step is not always easy, but it will be worth it.
 If you want to get back to enjoying your life, being productive and being present for your family it is something you have to do.

 Here are a few ways you can take that first step: